Leinvedan/covid-19-rust-form/README.md

 # Form API

-Receives a captcha token from frontend, validate on Google Captcha endpoint and returns response.
+Receives a captcha token from frontend, validate on Google Captcha endpoint and writes in the database.

 ### Example POST request